Use Dynamics 365 Sales from Business Central

 If the description of the item on the original sales order is long, an additional sales order line of the type Comment is created to hold the full text on the sales order in Business Central.

-Periodical synchronisation based on the SALESORDER-ORDER integration table mapping will work only when sales order integration is enabled.
+Periodical synchronization based on the SALESORDER-ORDER integration table mapping will work only when sales order integration is enabled.
 For more information, see Connection settings on the Sales Connection Setup Page.
-Only sales orders created from submitted sales orders in Dynamics 365 Sales are synchronised.
+Only sales orders created from submitted sales orders in Dynamics 365 Sales are synchronized.
 For more information, see Enable Sales Order Processing Integration.

 Handling Sales Quotes Data

 Sales quotes that are activated in Dynamics 365 Sales will be transferred to Business Central if you select the Automatically Process Quotes check box on the Microsoft Dynamics 365 Connection Setup page.
 Alternatively, you can manually convert activated sales quotes from Dynamics 365 Sales by using the Process in Business Central action on the Sales Quotes - Dynamics 365 Sales page.
 On such sales quotes, the Name field on the original quote is transferred and mapped to the External Document Number field on the sales order in Business Central.
 Also Effective To field on quote is transferred and mapped to the Quote Valid Until field on sales quote in Business Central.

 Sales quotes go through many revisions while they are being finalized.
 Both manual and automatic processing of sales quotes in Business Central ensures that previous versions of sales quotes are archived before processing new revisions of sales quotes from Dynamics 365 Sales.